varshikasriya/Enigma-AIML25/src/README.md

 **`data/preprocessing.py`**: functions like `normalize`, `standard`, and `compose` will go here.
 Once `augment.py` is up and running, functionality from augment.py will also be included in preprocessing.py.

 **`data/augment.py`** (work in progress): all data-augmentation functions go here.
-Functions including resize-image, shuffle-samples, noise injection, color jittering, etc.
+Functions like resize-image, shuffle-samples, noise injection, color jittering, etc.

 > Often, buggy models are a result of logical bugs in this layer ;)